its-pedrofonseca/novaims_github_workshop/pratical/steps.markdown

 `breakpoint()`

+Extra points for using shortcuts!
 And execute the code again by running the command:

 `python pratical/exercise.py`